hyosung11/Launch-School/journal.md

    * None

 09:45 Got sucked into reviewing and editing the Anki cards I had already made.
 I did this for 30 minutes.
 Now take a short break and go to conditionals.

+10:29 Working through JS100 - JavaScript Basics > Conditionals > 7.
+Logical Conditionals 1.
+Time for some correspondence.

+10:46 Going down a rabbit hole with [Franz](https://www.techrepublic.com/article/the-best-chat-software-for-linux-macos-and-windows-isnt-slack/?ftag=TRE20d3f17&bhid=30012978669592638273478151313052&mid=13455020&cid=2426660554)

+11:28 Finished *Mastery*.
+I skimmed the part about breathing and energy and ki.
+No ping pong with Louis.
+I want to practice soccer drills in my cleats and maybe even outside later during my siesta.
+I have a partial mind to move to my laptop now.
+Not sure that I will.